axibase/axibase-collector-docs/jobs/docker/volume-size.md

 ![docker-ps](./docker-ps-as.png)

-Executing API requests with the `&size=1` parameter typically requires even more time than the `docker ps -as` command and may cause timeout issues for API clients.
+Executing API requests with the `&size=1` parameter typically requires even more time than the `docker ps -as` command and can cause timeout issues for API clients.

 ## Collecting Container Sizes with Axibase Collector